 Finally, the glasses are water-resistant, so you can even take photos or videos under shallow water.
 However, some users were somewhat disappointed that the lenses aren’t photochromic and can’t be used indoors because they were designed solely for outdoor use.

-Best Smart Glasses For Audio And Video: iVUE Vista HD Camera Glasses
+Best for Audio And Video: iVUE Vista HD Camera Glasses

 Why It Made The Cut: The lightweight design allows you to keep your hands free while recording all of your adventures from your point of view with a click of a button.